Richard-D-Todd/Richard-D-Todd.github.io/_projects/online-groceries.md

     return account
 ```

-I then get the date the email weas received, subject and body of every email in the 'ASDa Order Receipts' folder.
+I then get the date the email weas received, subject and body of every email in the 'ASDA Order Receipts' folder.

 ```python
 receipt_folder = account.inbox / 'ASDA Order Receipts'